philiWeitz/air-quality-raspberry-pi/README.md

 # Air Quality Raspberry PI

+This project uses a Raspberry PI 3+ and a SDS011 sensor to collect air quality measurements

 ## Install dependencies (raspberry pi)
 1. copy the code into the pi root directory "/home/pi/"
 1. install nodejs (>=12)